adiops-sh/TheShadow_of_DSA/README.md

 ## 📌 What is this repo about?

-💻 A daily log of DSA concepts, implementations, and problems
+- A daily log of DSA concepts, implementations, and problems
-🧠 Written in Java — focused on clarity, edge cases & optimization
+- Written in **Java** — focused on clarity, edge cases & optimization
-🚀 Public commits for consistency, accountability, and growth
+- Public commits for consistency, accountability, and growth

 ---

-## 🗺️ Roadmap

-### 🔰 Foundation
-- [ ] Time & Space Complexity
-- [ ] Linear Search
-- [ ] Binary Search
-- [ ] Recursion

-### 🔄 Sorting
-- [ ] Basic Sorting (Bubble, Selection, Insertion)
-- [ ] Advanced Sorting (Merge, Quick, Counting, Radix)

-### 🔗 Linear Data Structures
-- [ ] Linked List (Singly, Doubly, Circular)
-- [ ] Stack
-- [ ] Queue

-### 🌲 Non-Linear Data Structures
-- [ ] Trees (Binary Tree, BST, Traversals)
-- [ ] Heap (Min Heap, Max Heap)
-- [ ] Graphs (BFS, DFS, Representations)

-### ⚙️ Hashing
-- [ ] HashMap, HashSet, Collision Handling
+## 🎯 Why I’m building this repo

+I want to make this a **one-stop solution for anyone serious about DSA in Java** — something I couldn’t easily find elsewhere.
+I’m gradually collecting the best content, different problem types, and practical solutions to help not just myself, but others too.

+> **The more questions you solve, the sharper your skills become.**
+That’s the only strategy here.

 ---

-## 🛠️ Tech Stack

-- Language: **Java**
-- Tools: VS Code, Git, GitHub
-- Platform: CDAC Sunbeam Infotech

----

-## 🎯 Goals

-- ✅ Master core DSA concepts with deep understanding
-- ✅ Build strong Java-based problem-solving skills
-- ✅ Develop daily coding & Git commit habits
-- ✅ Maintain public accountability
-- ✅ Inspire and help others on a similar journey
+## 📊 What Makes This Repo Different?

+- Not just random questions — everything here is **curated, understood, and solved.**
+- Problems picked from **multiple platforms and YouTube educators**, but structured and simplified here.
+- **Java-first** code, written for clarity and real-world understanding.
+- My personal roadmap to DSA mastery — publicly available for anyone to follow.

+> **This repo is what I wish I had when I started.**

 ---